 Winner: Hotels usually offer better hospitality.
 Airbnbs are hit or miss.

 Hotels offer a much more consistent experience than Airbnb.
 When you stay in a hotel, you know what you’re getting.
-This is particularly true if you are loyal to a particular brand.
+This is particularly true if you stay loyal to a particular brand.
 For example, if you always stay at the Marriott, you know what to expect.
-You know the quality of the room that you’re getting.
-You know the amenities and level of service to expect.
-The check-in and check-out processes are always the same.
 The experience is more or less the same at the Marriott in Shanghai, Dubai, and New York.
 A consistent experience provides comfort for many people.
 This is one of the main reasons that people stay in large chain hotels.

 When staying in an Airbnb, sometimes you get a winner and sometimes you get a loser.
-It’s a gamble.
 You can increase your chances of choosing a quality space by carefully reading the reviews, studying the photos, and only staying with Superhosts.
 In my experience, most Airbnbs are okay.

 Winner: Hotels offer a more consistent experience.
 Airbnbs are hit or miss.

 Airbnb has had a problem with discrimination.
 This is because the host gets to decide who can and who can not stay in their property.
 This policy is reasonable but it does allow for discrimination.
-Some hosts may not accept guests of a certain ethnicity, religion, or nationality simply because they don’t like them.
+Some hosts may not accept guests of a certain ethnicity, religion, or nationality.
 Some hosts may not accept guest requests from younger guests out of fear that they may damage the property.
 Not renting to someone because of their age, race, religion, or nationality is discriminatory.

-Airbnb’s review system can create discrimination.
+Airbnb’s review system can also create discrimination.
 If you received a negative review from a previous host, you could have a hard time finding someone to host you in the future.
 Hosts can discriminate against those with negative reviews.
 This is possible because Airbnb allows hosts to review guests.
 Airbnb can also ban you from using their platform.
-If you’re banned, you can’t use the service anymore.

 You’re less likely to encounter discrimination when staying in a hotel.
 Hotel booking sites are automated.
 Nobody is reviewing your information before the booking is accepted.
-As long as your credit card is valid, you can book a hotel room.
 Hotels also do not review guests.
-You don’t have to worry about getting a bad review if you left the room a mess.
+You don’t have to worry about getting a bad review.

 Safety and Security

-Hotels generally offer better safety and security than Airbnbs.
-Hotels must follow strict safety guidelines.
+Hotels are more regulated.
 In most countries, each room must have a smoke detector and carbon monoxide detector as well as easy access to a fire extinguisher and first aid kit.
 Evacuation routes and emergency exits are clearly marked.
 Hotels are inspected for safety by the local fire department.
-If they don’t pass the safety inspection, they could be shut down.

 Airbnbs may or may not have any safety equipment.
 Where it is legally required, properties have a smoke detector.
 That’s about it.
 Nobody is physically inspecting Airbnbs.
-Hosts reports what safety equipment is available.
-They can lie.
+Hosts report what safety equipment is available.

 Hotels also feature security cameras.
-Larger hotels have security staff on site.
-Hotels are also usually located in decent neighborhoods or central areas with a heavy police presence.
+Larger hotels have 24 hour security staff on site.
 The risk of falling victim to a crime such as a break-in or theft is lower when staying in a hotel.

 Airbnbs often offer no security system.
 The only security is the lock on the door.
-Sometimes Airbnbs are located in questionable neighborhoods where crime can be an issue.
 Some Airbnbs are located in secure apartment buildings with doormen and security systems.
 These properties are safer.

 Hotel staff are also a bit safer to deal with.
 If a hotel staff member behaves inappropriately or acts hostile toward a guest, they are let go.
 There are also more people around when you stay in a hotel.
 If an Airbnb host behaves inappropriately or in a hostile manner, all you can do is complain to Airbnb.
 Chances are, nothing will happen.
-It’s your word against theirs.
 Airbnb does perform a basic background check on hosts.
 Hotels also background check their employees.

 Most hotel rooms also come with an in-room safe where you can store your valuables such as your cash, passport, credit cards, laptop, camera, etc. Airbnbs usually don’t come with a safe.
 Even if they did, the host would have access.